 Landowner statements and deposits

-However, legislative provisions are available to enable a landowner to protect their land from deemed dedication of public rights of way and from being registered as a town or village green.
+The landowner can protect their land from deemed dedication of public rights of way and from being registered as a town or village green.

 It requires an application for a map and statement to be lodged with the council outlining the extent of land in their ownership and showing those public rights of way (public footpaths, public bridleways, restricted byways and byways open to all traffic) and highways which cross it.